OPERATIONAL METHOD SHEETS or OMS

 What is Operational Method Sheets?
-It's a display used to illustrate work flow of SOPs.
+It's a work instruction used to illustrate work flow of SOPs.
 OMS is a document primarily designed for editting and management a set of technological procedures, pictures and other instructions for each product that are placed at the workplaces.
 The procedures can be view electronically on production line – assembly line – test station monitors.
 Operational Method Sheets can be output as a PDF document with operations and illustrative photographs which is designed to be printed out or displayed directly on the assembly floor monitor.
 With electronic version displayed on a monitor there is no needed to print out anything and there is always an update revision of the OMS immediately at the work place.

 It is always more cost efficient to get the job done right the first time.
 Lean concepts can save you time, improve the quality of your work, and increase your value, no matter where you work or what your job description.
 The purpose of capturing only the valued-added activities and necessary activities is to synchronize all of the manufacturing processes so there is no downtime and copy exact of assembly procedures and validation test methods can be preformed as smoothly as possible.
 Additionally, risk analysis methods can be used to complement Lean concepts.
 The methodology of Failure - Mode - Effect - Analysis (FMEA) can be applied to rigorously and iteratively review this procedure from risk management point of view.